-The following chart shows the performance of the Company's share price by comparison to the Topix Index, on a total return basis, from the date of listing on the London Stock Exchange on 15 December 2015.
+The following chart shows the performance of the Company's share price by comparison to the Topix Index, on a total return basis.
 The Board deems the Topix Total Return Index to be the most appropriate comparator for this report.